Javierenrique00/audioextractor/README.md

 QQ -> can be "lq" or "hq" is the quality, low quality or hight quality of the audio available.

+T -> Is transcoding active, could be "t"-> true or "f"-> false

+**Parameter fiile**
+Filter the list of complete files, but does not filter the list of conversion files.
+It´s useful for look for changes in the state of conversion advance wihout waste bandwith.

 and all the files are encoded in .opus format.

 Note: Files get purged 24 hours after the creation by default, you can change in the server file index.js in the contant: MAX_HOURS_FILES

 ## Android App

-There is a free android App that you can use to invoque the audioextractor server.
+There is a free android App that you can use to use all the features of audioextractor server.
+You can play a playlist from youtube with only the link.

 see:
 https://github.com/Javierenrique00/grabwaves